gregorycrane/BeyondTranslation/content/pershist/overview.md

 topics: Perseus; History
 ---

 Several earlier projects led to the Perseus Digital Library.
+While these involved some collaboration, much of the work was done by Gregory Crane as he finished his PhD.
+Thus this prehistory to Perseus is more personally autobiographical and tends towards the first person.
+Subsequent work on Perseus became the product of many different people working in teams over decades.

 ## Harvard Classics Computing Project

 The Perseus Digital Library has its origins in the summer of 1982, when Gregory Crane, then a PhD student in the Department of Classics at Harvard, begin, as